LuxDevHQ/Python-Writing-Clean-Code/README.md

 What on earth is a pure function??
 Well, adequately put, a pure function is one without side effects.
 Side effects are invisible inputs and outputs from functions.
 In pure Functional programming,functions behave like mathematical functions.
 Mathematical functions are transparent-- they will always return the same output when given the same input.
 Their output only depends on their inputs.

-Below are examples of functions with side effects.
+Below are examples of functions with side effects:

 #### 1. **Niladic-Functions**